 The Portfolio Program provides students the opportunity to demonstrate college-level learning obtained through experience.
-Guest students, at both the undergraduate and graduate level, are eligible to participate in the Portfolio Program and are strongly advised to obtain prior permission from their home institutions regarding eligibility of the portfolio credit for transfer purposes.
+Non-matriculated visiting students are eligible to participate in the Portfolio Program and are strongly advised to obtain prior permission from their home institutions regarding eligibility of the portfolio credit for transfer purposes.
 Portfolio credit is not awarded for life experience, but rather for the learning resulting from that experience.
 A portfolio specifies the college course the student believes parallels the knowledge gained through experience and demonstrates the equivalent learning through an explanatory narrative and documentary evidence.
-Current forms are in the Prior Learning Assessment (PLA) section of Student Self Service on the Acorn student portal; log-in is required.
-Current fees are posted on the catalog undergraduate and graduate fees pages.
+Current forms and instructions are posted in the Prior Learning Assessment (PLA) section of Student Self Service on the Acorn student portal.
+Current fees are posted on the Undergraduate and Graduate Current Fees pages of the College Catalog.

 In order to be eligible for credit, the prior learning must: